If you’re planning an overseas vacation

 you might want to seriously consider taking out a travel insurance

 policy.
-All international travel insurance policies offer medical and medical evacuation when critically ill or injured.
+All international travel insurance policies offer some form of overseas medical and medical evacuation cover when critically ill or injured.

-There are over 40 medical conditions for which nib provide free coverage.
+There are over 40 automatically covered medical conditions for which nib travel insurance can cover without the need for an additional premium.
 If you check the EMC list

 and see that your medical condition isn’t listed under the ‘Automatically Covered for Free